GIRLS AT PLAY/ACA INSTRUCTOR COURSE

 May 26 – 30, 2014

-Cost: $650.00 Includes five days of the highest level of instructor training from Anna Levesque on the beautiful rivers of WNC, a copy of Anna’s DVD Whitewater Kayaking for Women, ACA instructor certification if you meet required criteria.
+Cost: $650.00 Includes five days of instructor training with Anna Levesque on the beautiful rivers of WNC, a copy of the Whitewater Kayaking with Anna Levesque instructional DVD (a great resource), ACA instructor certification if you meet required criteria.
 Does not include any meals, lodging, transportation, ACA Membership or registration with the SEI Committee.

 Requirements: You must be a member of ACA to take this course.
 You will only receive certification if you demonstrate proficiency in the skills required and pass the course.
 Then you must register with the ACA SEI Committee.
 More information about this can be found at this link: http://www.americancanoe.org/?page=Courses_Kayaking